Constructing Highly Symmetric Compact Manifolds and Algebraic Varieties: Algebraic varieties and

-Theta groups and Heisenberg groups are closely related.
-In fact, the next statement was the initial motivation for \autoref{def:H}. \begin{prop}[Parametrisation] Let $\HH(\mu\from A\times A\to C)$ be a finite non-degenerate Heisenberg group with cyclic centre.
+Abstract theta groups and Heisenberg groups are closely related.
+In fact, the next statement was the initial motivation for \autoref{def:H}. \begin{prop}[Parametrisation] Let $\HH(\mu\from A\times A\to C)$ be a finite non-de\-ge\-ne\-rate Heisenberg group with cyclic centre.
 Let $k$ be an algebraically closed field such that $\characteristic(k)\ndivides |\HH(\mu)|$.
 Then there exists a (unique) admissible $d(A)$-tuple $\delta(\mu)$ for $k$ and vertical morphisms making the following diagram commute.

 \end{prop}